ansible/community-docs/contributor_path.rst

 There are some ideas about how you can contribute to the project listed in the `Contribution guide <contribution_to_project.rst>`.

+(Your current experience or experience you would like to gain.)

 Learn
 =====